yurisuika/Isabella/README.md

 ## Servers

-Join `play.suikacraft.com` for our 1.8 server
+Join `play.suikacraft.com` for the main SuikaCraft server.

 Join `smp.suikacraft.com` for our latest vanilla snapshot server.